Christmas - Margaret Fulton New softcover cookbook

 To help you enjoy the pleasures of the season, Australia's well-loved cookery writer Margaret Fulton has created this delightful and comprehensive book of Christmas recipes.

-This book is an Australian publication, all measurements are in metric, and metric cup and spoon.
+Margaret Fulton Christmas is an Australian publication.
+Measurements are in metric & metric cup and spoon.
 Includes a chapter on my own favourite part of Christmas food - The Leftovers!
 Plus a huge chapter on Christmas Treats.